UCLAdmaFABLAB/electronics-examples/DRV8871_Motor_Driver/README.md

-# Using the Feather 32u4 DRV8871 Motor Driver
+# Using the Feather 32u4 with the DRV8871 Motor Driver

 Wiring Diagram: